Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2013-10-18-access-to-task-adapter-source-code.md

 categories:
 - Uncategorized
 ---
-<p>Some customers have expressed interest in having access to the Task Adapter source code so they can make custom modifications.<br />
+<p>Some customers have expressed interest in having access to the Task Adapter source code so they can make custom modifications.

 See <a href="http://www.taskadapter.com/access-to-source-code/" title="Access to source code">this page to get access to Task Adapter source code</a>.</p>